joeldbaptista/eel/README.md

 }
 ```

-The lenght of a list can be infered with the operator `#` as in lua; that is:
+The length of a list can be infered with the operator `#` as in lua; that is:

 ```Javascript
 main()